Student Handbook

 One-Hour Late Start Wednesdays

-This year, we will have a one-hour late arrival each Wednesday of the school year, with the exceptions of the first week of school, SBA weeks, and parent conference weeks.
+This year, we will have a one-hour late arrival each Wednesday of the school year, with the exceptions of the first week of school, and parent conference weeks.
 On one-hour late starts, Mill Pond Elementary School hours are 10:15 a.m. -3:45 p.m.
 More information about late start schedules is available in the front office.

 Definition of “Excused Absences”